Lake Tahoe Kayaking Launch

 Kayaking at Lake Tahoe in the Sierras

 Spanning across a stretch of the border between California and Nevada, with the winning combination of clarity and a depth of over 1,600 feet, Lake Tahoe is a treat for those who enjoy seeing history preserved beneath them or complete immersion in nature.
 Water temperatures are between 40°F-65°F year-round.
-Watercraft, docks, and other manmade objects that find their way to the bottom of the lake are nearly frozen in time due to the lake’s natural preservation.
-The water here is so clean that it is not required to be filtered before being bottled by local companies.
+Yes, people swim but it’s too cool for me.
+I’ve gotten in and know that I prefer to enjoy kayaking on Lake Tahoe more than swimming.

-At 22 miles long by 12 miles wide, the 72-mile circumference of the lake provides ample opportunity to find a cove to your liking.
-Summer brings great weather to paddleboard or kayak along the coves, even adventuring part of or the entire circumference.
-Temperatures in the range of 50°F-80°F in these months make the cool water all that more inviting.
 Intense kayakers looking for something extreme should be sure to visit this area in the winter months.
 Even with lows reaching the 10s in the harder weeks of winter, Lake Tahoe’s mass keeps the water from freezing over, leaving it more than able to still be paddled.
+Chilly but beautiful!

 Sand Harbor State Park, Nevada